 Sitting on tiny plastic chairs with a view of the city traffic and the constant construction noise is the perfect way to enjoy Banh Mi Op La.
 This restaurant’s sparse menu includes Banh Mi sandwiches and Banh Mi Op La Du Thu.
 We prefer the latter – platters of fried eggs and assorted meats served with pickled vegetables, paté and crispy baguettes.
 With the addition of a little hot sauce and two cups of ice coffee, this meal was our favorite Saigon breakfast and maybe even our favorite Saigon meal.

 Bánh Mì Hoà Mã is located at 53 Cao Thắng, phường 17, Hồ Chí Minh, Vietnam.

-Aha is located at 92 Phạm Ngọc Thach, Phượng 6, Hồ Chí Minh, Vietnam.
+Aha Cafe has multiple locations.
+We drank at the one located at 92 Phạm Ngọc Thach, Phượng 6, Hồ Chí Minh, Vietnam.

 L’Usine is located at 70A-70B-68 Lê Lợi, Bến Thành, quân 1, Ho Chi Minh City, Vietnam.

 The Workshop is located at 3 / F pq 1, 27 Ngô Đức kẻ, Bến Nghe, Ho Chi Minh City, Vietnam.